Carrying out the search; types of documents

 documents indicating or establishing the publication date of a document drawn from the internet (see G‑IV, 7.5

 ), which are cited in the search report as "L" documents (see B‑X, 9.2.8 (b)

-documents retrieved from the internet which do not have any publication date but which the examiner nonetheless wants to cite to inform the applicant or third parties (see G‑IV, 7.5.4
+documents retrieved from the internet which do not have any publication date but which the search division nonetheless wants to cite to inform the applicant or third parties (see G‑IV, 7.5.4

 ), which are also cited as "L" documents (see B‑X, 9.2.8

-However, he should not spend a significant amount of time in searching for these documents, nor in the consideration of such matters unless there is a special reason for doing so in a particular case (see B‑VI, 5.3 and B‑XI, 4).
+However, the search division does not spend a significant amount of time in searching for these documents, nor in the consideration of such matters unless there is a special reason for doing so in a particular case (see B‑VI, 5.3, and B‑XI, 4).